Xi Jinping: Economy and technology

-Xi has circulated a policy called "dual circulation", meaning reorienting the economy towards domestic consumption while remaining open to foreign trade and investment.
-Xi has also made boosting productivity in the economy a priority.
-Xi has attempted to reform the property sector to combat the steep increase in the property prices and to cut Chinese economy's dependence on the real estate sector.
-In the 19th CCP National Congress, Xi declared "Houses are built to be inhabited, not for speculation".
+Xi supports dual circulation, a reorientation of the economy towards domestic consumption while remaining open to foreign trade and investment.
+Xi has prioritised boosting productivity.
+Xi has attempted to reform the property sector to combat the steep increase in prices and cut the economy's dependence on it.
+In the 19th CCP National Congress, Xi declared "houses are for living, not for speculation."
 In 2020, Xi's government formulated the "three red lines" policy that aimed to deleverage the heavily indebted property sector.
-Xi additionally has supported a property tax, for which he has faced resistance from members of the CCP.
+Xi has supported a property tax, for which he has faced resistance from members of the CCP.
+His administration pursued a debt-deleveraging campaign, seeking to slow and cut the unsustainable amount of debt China has accrued during its growth.
+Since 2021, China has faced a property sector crisis, with decreasing house prices, shrinking of the real estate sector and bankruptcies of many property developers, partially as a result of Xi's efforts to decrease the sector's role in the Chinese economy.